 Once boiling, remove from burner.
 Stir in Parmesan and half the chives (reserve remaining for garnish) until smooth.

 If sauce is too thick, add water 1 Tbsp. at a time until desired consistency is reached.

 Combine seasoned rice vinegar, 1 tsp. olive oil, and a pinch of salt and pepper in a mixing bowl.

-Add apple, celery, and arugula to bowl with dressing.
-Toss to combine.
+Add apple, celery, and arugula to bowl and toss to combine.

 Finish the Dish

 Plate dish as pictured on front of card, garnishing chicken with sauce, sauce with remaining chives, and salad with almonds.
 Bon appétit!